gapmiss/livecodes-playground-docs/content/guide/self-hosting.md

 15. Choose the **Source** &gt; **Deploy from a branch**.

 16. Select the `gh-pages` branch with `/(root)` folder and click the **Save** button.
-17. After some time (~5-30 minutes) the page will refresh with:
+17. After some time, the page will refresh with:
     - Your site is live at `https://{your-username}.github.io/livecodes/`
     - Click the **Visit site** button to see the deployed Livecodes instance hosted by Github